John Bull (locomotive): (Mostly) static display

 After the locomotive returned to the Smithsonian, it remained on static display.
 In 1930 the museum commissioned the Altoona Works to build a second replica of the locomotive's tender for display with the locomotive in the museum.
 This replica tender integrated some of the fittings of the original that the museum had retained when it had been dismantled twenty years earlier.

-The Smithsonian recognized the locomotive's age in 1931, but, since the museum didn't have the funds to refurbish the locomotive for full operation again, it was decided to run the locomotive in place (with the driving wheels lifted off the rails using jacks) with compressed air.
+The Smithsonian recognized the locomotive's age in 1931, but, since the museum did not have the funds to refurbish the locomotive for full operation again, it was decided to run the locomotive in place (with the driving wheels lifted off the rails using jacks) with compressed air.
 The museum borrowed an 1836 coach from the Pennsylvania Railroad to display on the track behind the newly rebuilt tender, and the locomotive's 100th birthday was officially celebrated on November 12, 1931.
 The locomotive's semi-operation was broadcast over the CBS radio network with Stanley Bell narrating the ceremonies for the radio audience.

 The PRR again borrowed the locomotive and rebuilt tender from 1933 to 1934 for the Century of Progress exhibition in Chicago.
 Unlike its earlier round-trip to Chicago under its own steam, the engine was hauled and displayed as a static exhibit.
 During the exhibit the Altoona Works built a operable replica, which was operated in 1940 at the New York World's Fair, while the original locomotive returned to the Smithsonian.

 The John Bull was displayed outside the museum one more time in 1939 at the New York World's Fair, but the museum's curators decided that the locomotive was becoming too fragile for repeated outside exhibits.
 It was then placed in somewhat permanent display back in the East Hall where it remained for the next 25 years.
 In 1964 the locomotive was moved to its current home, the National Museum of American History, then called the Museum of History and Technology.